SamanFekri/QouteOfDay/README.md

 # Quote of the day
-### 📅 Thursday, 04 January, 2024
+### 📅 Friday, 05 January, 2024
 ------
-"Every day is a new opportunity to embrace positive vibes and spread joy! 😊✨"
+"Every day is a new opportunity to shine! ✨ Embrace the challenges that come your way and let your determination 💪 light up the path to success.
+Remember, you have the power to make today incredible! 🌟"